 1. When you make an offer of buying a home, inclusion of inspection contingency becomes a part of it.
 At your own expense the inspection is arranged and its feedback will tell you whether to go on with the deal or not.

 2. The entire home will be inspected; its condition and components will also be examined for any areas of concern.
 After the completion of inspection a report will be prepared by the inspector which will point out any concerning issue if present.
-You will have to be present there in person while inspection is carried out; this will enable the inspector to brief you about any issue right there in person.
+You should be present while the inspection is carried out; this will enable the inspector to brief you about any issue right there in person.

 3. After the inspection report is made, you can discuss it with your real estate agent for reviewing it and then decide to whether address the concerning issue to the seller.
 This is important because it will be crucial for requesting repairs to the seller or ask for credit for compensation of repair costs.